jaxondl/StoChemSim/README.md

 **Step 2:** Run the executable.
 The command line arguments should be entered in the following order: executable name, input file path, output file path, tEnd, flag(s).

+**Note:** Information on how to format input files can be found in InputFileDocumentation.txt.

 Example: ./stochemsim_direct ./inputs/large_crn.txt ./output.txt 0 -fo

 ## Parallel Command Line Tool Setup Instructions